ashton6student/ece445/3D Files/README.md

 ## Project Overview

 This folder contains a collection of 3D model files for various components for the VR glove project.
 The files are organized into subfolders based on their functionality or component type.
-These models are primarily intended for 3D printing and prototyping.
+Take the most recent version as the current working version.

 ## Directory Structure